Time analyticity for the heat equation under Bakry-\'Emery Ricci curvature condition: Introduction

 where $A_3$ and $A_4$ are two positive constants depending on $n,\lambda,f(o),A_2$ and $n,\lambda,A_2$, respectively. \end{theorem} \begin{remark} In \cite{WJY}, Jiayong Wu obtained a similar result on the time analyticity of the heat equation on the complete noncompact gradient shrinking Ricci solitons.
 More precisely, he showed that the bound of $a_j(x)$ in \eqref{ww3} is

 where $A_3$ is a constant depending on $n$ and $A_2$ and $\mu=\mu(g,1)$ denotes Perelman's entropy functional.

-Comparing \eqref{ww2} with \eqref{ww4}, it is not difficult to find that our result does not depend on $\mu$. \end{remark} In general, the Cauchy problem to the backward heat equation is not solvable.
-However, on a complete noncompact Riemannian manifold with Bakry-\'Emery Ricci curvature bounded below, we have a solvable result by a simple application of Theorem \ref{1.1}. \begin{corollary} Let $(M^n,g)$ be as in Theorem \ref{1.1}.
-For a fixed point $o\in M$, the Cauchy problem for the backward heat equation
+Comparing \eqref{ww2} with \eqref{ww4}, it is not difficult to find that our result does not depend on $\mu$. \end{remark} As an application to Theorem \ref{1.1}, we give a solvable result to the backward heat equation. \begin{corollary} Let $(M^n,g)$ be a complete noncompact Riemannian manifold with $\Ric_f\ge-Kg$ for some constant $K\ge0$.
+For a fixed point $o\in M$, assume that there exist non-negative constants $a$ and $b$ such that

+where $d(x,o)$ is the distance function from $x$ to $o$.
+The Cauchy problem for the backward heat equation

 has a smooth solution with exponential quadratic growth of the space variable in $M\times(0,\delta)$ for some $\delta>0$ if and only if

 where $A_3$ and $A_4$ are some positive constants. \end{corollary} In addition, we also consider the solution of the heat equation in $L^p$ spaces with $p\in[2,+\infty)$ and prove its analyticity with respect to time.